Giving

 • The Seraphia Scholars Fund

 This endowed fund for tuition assistance was established by Sister Carol Wheeler, RSM, Mercy High School’s former president, principal, and teacher.
 The fund is named for St. Seraphia, a courageous woman martyred in the reign of the Emperor Hadrian.
-Sister Carol received the name Seraphia on entering the novitiate and later returned to her baptismal name, Carol Estelle.
+Sister Carol Wheeler, RSM, Mercy’s former president, received the name Seraphia on entering the novitiate of the Sisters of Mercy.

-The income from this fund will be used to make a Mercy education obtainable for families who would not otherwise be able to become a part of the Mercy High School Community.
+The income from this fund will be used to make a Mercy education accessible for families who would not otherwise be able to become a part of the Mercy High School community.

-To make a gift to this fund indicate "The Serafia Fund" in the designation box on our donate page.
+To make a gift to this fund indicate “The Seraphia Fund” in the designation box on our donate page.

 • Sister Mary Anne Smith Endowed Scholarship